 - An advanced digital monitoring and engagement platform for at-risk and confirmed COVID-19 individuals.
 Chief Investigator: Prof Bruce Robinson.
 Associate Investigators: Dr Anna Tai, Prof Jenette Creaney and Assoc Prof Alec Redwood

 - Improving Mesothelioma Therapy by Boosting Immune Responses to Mutations by Vaccination and by Immunogenic Chemotherapy.
-Funding body: USA, Department of Defense (DoD) Principal Investigator: Prof Bruce Robinson.
+Funding body: US Department of Defense (DoD), icare NSW, WA Department of Health.
+Principal Investigator: Prof Bruce Robinson.
 Co-PIs: Prof Jenette Creaney and Assoc Prof Alec Redwood.

 - Prediction of Spillover Potential and Interventional En Masse Animal Vaccination to Prevent Emerging Pathogen Threats in Current and Future Zones of US Military Operation (PREEMPT).
 Funding body: Defense Advanced Research Projects Agency (DARPA).
 Subaward Assoc Prof Alec Redwood.
 Chief Investigators: Dr Peter Barry, Dr Michael Jarvis, Dr Brian Bird and Dr Scott Nuismer.
 Co-investigators: Dr Alec Redwood, Dr Wolfram Brune, Dr Andrew Davison and Dr Heinz Feldmann.

 - Jessica Boulter awarded an Australian Government RTP and UWA – UPA award for her PhD.